bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Via the Marathon interface, make sure the services are deployed and run properly.

-Now look and make sure you have access to the Web UI.
+Make sure you have access to the Web UI.
 You will see the platform but it is not completed with any entities yet.
 They will be added in the next steps.

 Step 2.
 SJ-Platform Setting Up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~